jasonjewik/PhenoCamSnow/README.md

 ## Training Pipeline

-Training data consists of RGB images taken at the canadaojp site between 08:00-20:00 local time every day of July 2016, October 2016, and January 2017 (excluding 1/11-1/14, for which no image data is available).
+Training data for the sample model consists of RGB images taken at the canadaojp site between 08:00-20:00 local time every day of July 2016, October 2016, and January 2017 (excluding 1/11-1/14, for which no image data is available).
+It also includes all images for each day of Janurary 2016 and May 2016.

 1. Images are labeled as one of the following options using the data labeling tool
+   - 0 = bad image
-   - 0 = no snow
+   - 1 = no snow
-   - 1 = snow on ground
+   - 2 = snow on ground
-   - 2 = snow on canopy
+   - 3 = snow on canopy
 2. Images are quantized with K-Means to reduce the number of colors.
 3. A Nu SVC is trained using 67% of the labeled data and evaluated for accuracy and F1 score on the remaining 33%.